Next Start

 Ignition timing is an important process that plays a big role in the performance of an engine.

-For engines with distributor timing off symptoms, you can make manual adjustments fairly easily but will want to have a background of knowledge and the right equipment first.
+For engines with symptoms of incorrect, or off, distributor timing, you can make manual adjustments fairly easily but will want to have a background of knowledge and the right equipment first.
 You can also consult with a repair shop to ensure the procedure is done correctly.

 Signs Your Ignition Timing Is Off

-If the timing of your ignition system is off, there are several performance issues that can occur.
+If you’re wondering how to tell if timing is off on an engine, there are several performance issues that can occur.
 It’s important to pay attention to these signs so you are able to make adjustments or get your car looked at sooner rather than later.

 Problems can occur even if the timing is only slightly off in one direction or the other.
-Some things to look out for:
+Some incorrect timing symptoms include:

 • Engine knocking: Engine knocking occurs when the air-fuel mixture is ignited too soon in the cylinder.
-The mixture then pushes against pistons that are still trying to compress the mixture.
+The mixture then pushes against pistons that are still trying to compress it.
 This causes loud pinging sounds to come from the engine.

 • Decreased fuel economy: The timing of the spark plug is crucial during the ignition process.
 When this starts to happen at the wrong time, the combustion process is off.
 This causes your engine to use more fuel to compensate for reduced power.